 Keys

-Graduate students may request a key to the mailroom, a laboratory, or workspace by filling out a Key Request Form located in 221.
-Keys may only be given to those students who have either completed the Safety Course or watched the equivalent DVD and passed the safety test administered by the Administrative Secretary on a weekly basis.
+Graduate students may request a key to the mailroom, a laboratory, or workspace by filling out a Key Request Form located in 206.
+Keys may only be given to those students who have completed the Safety Course.

 Stipends/Pay